DanversKara/Cloudflare-Fail-Over/README.md

 **NOTICE:** You are only allowed so much free usage before they want you to upgrade to a paid plan when visitors need to hit your failover pages.
 So make sure you configure the domains to block a lot of Ai / Crawler / Bot / Under Attack Traffic, so you dont need to upgrade.

+**THIS WILL NOT WORK FOR ALL DOMAINS** some websites like YunoHost with its SSO, i cant seem to get it to work, So if you find away to get it to work with sites like that, Let me know.

 ---

 ## Steps to Set Up